scuzzydude/asimov/asimov.md

 John Bonham, the drummer for the Led Zeppelin, is almost universally recognized as the greatest drummer in history.[^27] I feel that is selling Bonham short.
 John Bonham is almost certainly the greatest musician who ever lived.
 Since recorded music is barely a hundred years old, it is hard to disprove.

-Since I'm already playing hypothetical multi-billionaire, I think I'd have a contest called BonzoX, with an award of a billion of dollars.
+Since I'm already playing hypothetical multi-billionaire, I think I'd have a contest called BonzoX, with a massive award.
 Since percussion is the closest form of music to being pure digital, I believe if it were possible to determine an algorithm for the divine, it could most easily be done by mathematically quantifying the groove of John Bonham.
 Best case, you discover the secret of the universe.
 Worst case, you might decipher a crypto message from the planet Terminus.

 Sadly, percussion seems to be a dying art.
 It's easier to buy your kid a Mac.
 This allows you to sleep in on the weekends and doesn't piss off your neighbors.
 Rock 'n roll seems to have hit its peak.
 I don't think we're going lose the appreciation of John Bonham in my lifetime, but it scares me that we might not long after.
 It would be an absolute travesty if humanity lost the value of John Bonham's genius.